user search icon shopping cart icon 0 email icon email icon

 To make these fat stores more readily available, the body adjusts hormone levels.
 In particular, levels of human growth hormone (HGH) increase.
 As HGH increases, fat stores decrease, and muscle mass increases.

-Lower insulin levels-or reduced insulin sensitivity-also help the body access energy stored as fat.
+Lower insulin levels or reduced insulin sensitivity also help the body access energy stored as fat.

 Cellular Autophagy: A Cleaner Body Uses Energy More Efficiently

-Besides using energy stored as fat, your body also adapts to caloric restrictions by becoming more efficient.
+Besides using energy stored as fat, your body adapts to caloric restrictions by becoming more efficient.
 When you fast, you prompt your cells to "clean house."

-By removing this build-up and replacing worn out parts with new ones, your cells become more efficient energy users.
+By removing this build-up and replacing worn-out parts with new ones, your cells become more efficient energy users.

 Gene Expression: Following the Body's Instructions